What No One Told Me About Using “Microbiome” Skincare

 Is microbiome skincare a scam?

-Checking through the reviews of various microbiome-friendly cleansers (like Cultured Biome One Cleansing Balm, £32), toners (like Indeed Labs Microbiome Essence, £24.99), and moisturisers (like Nue Co.
-Barrier Culture Moisturiser, £48) proves that the skincare movement has lots of happy and loyal fans.
+Checking through the reviews of various microbiome-friendly cleansers and moisturisers proves that the skincare movement has lots of happy and loyal fans.
 But some dermatologists consider it to be a fad, mostly because it’s an unregulated market.

+“At this time, it is important to still be wary of microbiome marketing in skincare, because, as is the case with many marketing terms, there aren’t a lot of formal guidelines, regulations or definitions,” explains Dr Garshick.
+“That said, it is good that companies are highlighting the importance of the microbiome in skincare, as caring for it is an important part of caring for the skin barrier.”
+However, you probably don’t need it.
+“It’s definitely a trend and a catchphrase right now,” offers Dr Patel.

 AdvertisementADVERTISEMENT